zlatanvasovic/feedstyl/README.md

 **parser.py** is a script for displaying pretty RSS and Atom feeds.
 It uses [feedparser](http://code.google.com/p/feedparser/).

-For more info about parsing content, look at [sanitization](http://pythonhosted.org/feedparser/html-sanitization.html) article at feedparser documentation.
+For more info about how the content will be parsed, look at [sanitization](http://pythonhosted.org/feedparser/html-sanitization.html) article at feedparser documentation.